Share

 On Dec.
 1, University of Alabama officials told student journalists at Nineteen Fifty-Six, a magazine celebrating Black student culture, and Alice, a magazine centered on women’s fashion and lifestyle, that their publications would be shuttered immediately.

-The university’s interpretation of federal anti-diversity guidelines now leaves talented student journalists without the publications they have dedicated their campus careers to.
-After working so hard on magazines that help students from all across campus feel seen and heard, the students will be unable to release their planned spring issues.
+The university’s interpretation of federal anti-diversity guidelines left talented student journalists without the publications they have dedicated their campus careers to.
+After working so hard on magazines that help students from all across campus feel seen and heard, the students would be unable to release their planned spring issues.

-MASTHEAD is raising $25,000 to publish print magazines created by the student journalists from Alice and Nineteen Fifty-Six in spring 2026.
+MASTHEAD quickly raised $25,000 to publish print magazines created by the student journalists from Alice and Nineteen Fifty-Six in spring 2026.
 This money will cover printing costs, fund student salaries for both publications, and cover miscellaneous workspace and equipment needs.
+But this series of events is just the latest in a troubling trend of hostility toward student (and all) media by powerful institutions.
+We doubt it will be the last.

 Please donate today to help us keep student media at UA alive.